Andry Rajoelina

 Andry Nirina Rajoelina (Note: Pronounced /'ɑːndriː raːdʒoʊiː'liːnɑː/; /mg/.) (born 30 May 1974) is a politician and businessman who served as the eighth president of Madagascar from 2019 to 2025.
 He was previously President of the High Transitional Authority from 2009 to 2014 following a political crisis and military-backed coup, having held the office of Mayor of Antananarivo for one year prior.
 Before entering the political arena, Rajoelina was involved in the private sector, including a printing and advertising company called Injet in 1999 and the Viva radio and television networks in 2007.

 He formed the political party Young Malagasies Determined and was elected Mayor of Antananarivo in 2007.
 While in this position, he led an opposition movement against then-President Marc Ravalomanana that culminated in a 2009 political crisis.
 Rajoelina was appointed as President of the High Transitional Authority of Madagascar (HTA) by a military council, in a move characterised as a coup d'état by the international community.
 Rajoelina dissolved the Senate and National Assembly, and transferred their powers to a variety of new governance structures responsible for overseeing the transition toward a new constitutional authority.
 This conflicted with an internationally mediated process to establish a transitional government.
 Voters approved a new constitution in a controversial national referendum in November 2010, ushering in the Fourth Republic.

 He held the Presidency of the HTA until general elections were held in 2013, and stepped down in 2014.
 He won the 2018 presidential election and was inaugurated President of Madagascar on 19 January 2019.
 His tenure included directing the government's response to the COVID-19 pandemic in Madagascar, during which he promoted misinformation and unproven treatments for the disease, as well as a 2021 food insecurity crisis and Cyclone Batsirai.
 Rajoelina then proceeded to win the 2023 Malagasy presidential election.

 In September 2025, widespread protests erupted against frequent water and power cuts, causing the deaths of over 20 people.
 In response, Rajoelina fired Prime Minister Christian Ntsay on 29 September 2025.
 He said, without providing evidence, that some politicians were plotting to take advantage of the protests and had considered staging a coup while he was addressing the United Nations.
 On 12 October, Rajoelina's office said that an attempt to topple his government was underway; a statement said the situation was under control.
 However, on 13 October, an opposition lawmaker reported that Rajoelina had fled the country.
-Rajoelina addressed the nation later that day, saying that he fled "in fear for his life" but remained defiant, saying that he "would not allow Madagascar to be destroyed" and refusing to step down.
-After attempting to dissolve the National Assembly, he was impeached and removed from office as the military said that they have seized power.
+Rajoelina addressed the nation later that day, stating that he fled "in fear for his life" but remained defiant, saying that he "would not allow Madagascar to be destroyed" and refusing to step down.
+After attempting to dissolve the National Assembly, he was impeached and removed from office as the military announced that they had seized power.